grafana/azure-data-explorer-datasource/doc/current-user-auth.md

 ## Current user authentication and background features

 With current user authentication, every query runs as the Grafana user who is signed in.
-That's fine when someone is looking at a dashboard, but some Grafana features run in the background with nobody signed in.
+That works when someone is viewing a dashboard, but some Grafana features run in the background with no signed-in user.
 The main ones are **alerting**, **recorded queries**, and **reporting**.
-These have no user to run as, so they fail.
+Because these features have no user to run as, they fail.

 To keep them working, you can set up **fallback service credentials**.